F4LK0N/DockerBoilerplate/README.md

 - ``` /adm/ ``` Scripts from the Adm Panel;

 > :information_source: Some logs can't be configured to save directly to the logs folder, in this cases an symbolic link (shortcut) has been created inside the logs folder to facilitate access.
-> :warning: When mapping the logs folder from the container as a volume to the local filesystem, the sysbolic links don't appear in the local system, to see this links you must enter the container.
+> :warning: When mapping the logs folder from the container as a volume to the local filesystem, the symbolic links don't appear in the local system, to see this links you must enter the container.

 .
 # Operational System
-This image is based on the oficial Docker image of the Alpine Operational System.
+This image is based on the official Docker image of the Alpine Operational System.

 .
 # Docker